The Regional Watershed Advisory Task Force of the South Dakota legislature is meeting to discuss water management policy.

 It could be the greatest catch of his career: Watch Giants' wide receiver Odell Beckham pull in a TD with just one hand.

-Here is a look at the big sports stories making headlines today, Monday, Nov.
+Here’s a look at some of the biggest sports stories making headlines today, Monday, Nov.
 24. MANNING DIRECTS BRONCOS OVER…